 The Buxton Advertiser has an interesting article about the Hope Valley line and how it avoided closure following Dr Beeching’s Report.

 TRANSPORT FOR THE NORTH

 Transport for the North is the UK’s first sub-national transport body, formed of the North’s 20 local transport authorities, business leaders, Network Rail, Highways England, HS2 Ltd and Central Government.
 It advises Government on transport priorities.

 In February 2019 Transport for the North launched its Strategic Transport Plan.
-The Plan shows that inadequate transport links are a major constraint on the North’s economy.
+The Plan shows that transport links in the North are inadequate and a major constraint on the North’s economy.
 Rail users have increased but lack of investment means that the network suffers from congestion, low speeds, poor punctuality and little capacity for growth.
 Road transport is no better.
 The M62 is the only cross-Pennine motorway and the M1, M6 and M56 are heavily congested.

-The Plan aims to improve access to leisure, tourism and jobs; connect businesses; help the movement of goods and freight.
+The Plan aims to improve access to leisure, tourism and jobs, connect businesses and help the movement of goods and freight.
 It proposes to improve capacity and frequency of rail links between northern cities and – particularly relevant for us – to make

 - Significant upgrades to the corridor of the Hope Valley Line between Sheffield and Manchester (via Stockport).

 The Plan also identifies seven ‘Strategic Development Corridors’ for improvement, of which the most relevant to the Hope Valley line are